At a glance

 How should our users enter their passwords?

 You should ensure that your login pages are protected with HTTPS, or some other equivalent level of protection.
 Failure to do so will mean that anyone who is in a position to intercept network traffic can obtain passwords and may be able to carry out replay attacks.
-You should also consider that many browsers now mark pages that require secure input (such as login pages) as insecure if they are delivered over HTTP.
+You should also consider that browsers now mark pages that require secure input (such as login pages) as insecure if they are delivered over HTTP, and many browsers now mark all pages delivered over HTTP as insecure.

 Make sure that password hashing is carried out server-side, rather than client-side.
 Hashing client-side will remove the protection afforded by hashing in the first place, unless other mitigations are put in place.
 This is a complicated area with a number of factors to consider.
 At the most basic level, if you are hashing client-side and an attacker obtains your password database, then those hashes can be presented directly to the server for a successful login.